saadsaifse/intro-to-AI-hackathon/2. Theory behind Image Classification/Tutorial.md

 ### Training a neural network

 So to be able to classify something, we need the following elements: input data, weights, and an activation function.
-The first is provided, the last we choose from the available functions, and to have the weights we need to train the network.
-To train it we can provide labels for each item in our training data, or just let the network find some patterns and features automatically, draw connections between them, and distinguish various classes by itself.
+The first element is provided, the last element we choose from the available functions, and to get the weights we need to train the network.
+To train the network we can provide labels for each item in our training data, or just let the network find some patterns and features automatically, draw connections between them, and distinguish various classes by itself.
 Training it on labeled data can be more performative, as the network will be comparing its results to the results we want it to achieve and adjusting the weights accordingly.

 The goal of training the network is to have the labels predicted by the network as close to the real labels as possible.
 In other words, we must minimize the difference between them, also called the error.
-At first all the weights are initialized randomly.
+At first, all the weights are initialized randomly.
 Each next step involves an error measurement and a slight update of the weights, as the network slowly learns from its mistakes and is repeated until the least possible error is achieved.
 A final collection of weights is then called a **model**.

 This can be generalized as follows:

 Input enters the network.
-The summary of inputs multiplied by the weights is passed throught he activation function and a set of guesses is made.
+The summary of inputs multiplied by the weights is passed through the activation function and a set of guesses are made.

 ```
 input * weight = guess